Jinzang/Template-PerlPP/README.md

 # TEMPLATE SYNTAX

-If the first non-white characters on a line are the coomand start string, the line is interpreted as a command.
+If the first non-white characters on a line are the command start string, the line is interpreted as a command.
 The command name continues up to the first white space character.
-The text following the initial span of whitespace is the command argument.
+The text following the initial span of white space is the command argument.
 The argument continues up to the command end string, or if this is empty, to the end of the line.